open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 	- JS Client - getFreshIceConfig() now takes an optional callback.
 	- Demos - Changed the titles of the demos and their labels to make them consistent.
 	- Demos - Gave a different app name to each demo.
+    - Demos - Added a few new demos (multistream and low bandwidth).

 Fixes
 	- JS Client - Numerous documentation fixes.